kinnala/scikit-fem/README.md

   fields
 - Added: `Mesh.facets_around` which constructs a set of facets around a subdomain
-- Added: `Mesh.load` now tries loading the orientation of boundaries and interfaces
+- Added: `Mesh.save` and `load` now preserve the orientation of boundaries and interfaces
 - Added: `OrientedBoundary` which is a subclass of `ndarray` for facet index arrays with the orientation information (0 or 1 per facet) available as